Deadline Extended! Students now have until March 24, 2023 to submit all application elements.

-Jo Burgess, retired IU Libraries' librarian, is the generous donor of the award, given out since 2006.
+Jo Burgess, retired IU Libraries' librarian, is the generous donor of the award, which has been given out since 2006.
 Tragically, Burgess lost her son.
 Desiring to honor his legacy and love of reading, she funded this award in his memory.
 For examples of past years' outstanding winners, please see IUScholarWorks where all winning projects and papers are published for permanent open access availability.

 View a list of all previous IU Libraries Sam Burgess Undergraduate Library Research Award winners.
 Winning students have the opportunity to be interviewed for a full-length profile feature for IU Libraries' website audiences.